colinjbarr/colinjbarr/README.md

-Hi, I’m colin.
+Hi, I’m Colin.
 I have an interested in data & analytics.
 I’m currently learning Azure, while trying to become an expert in Python & SQL.
 You can reach me at ColinBarr25@gmail.com.

 <!---
 colinjbarr/colinjbarr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.